 Don’t worry about it.
 JP Morgan won’t dictate crypto’s future.

-There are many people who believe cryptocurrencies are better than databases for managing digital exchanges between people who don’t know each other, don’t trust each other, or have no common connection.
+Many people who believe cryptocurrencies are better than databases for managing digital exchanges between people who don’t know each other, don’t trust each other, or have no common connection.

-There are many developers who are curious about how far they can take the technology.
+Many developers who are curious about how far they can take the technology.

 You can now count JP Morgan among them.

 That may not move cryptocurrency into the mainstream, but it can’t hurt.

 Mark Helfman is editor of Crypto is Easy and a top writer on Medium for bitcoin and investing topics.
 His book, Consensusland, explores the social, cultural, and business challenges of a fictional country that runs on cryptocurrency.
 In a past life, he worked for U.S. House Speaker Nancy Pelosi.